Iamgold CEO committed to low-grade gold

 “I don’t care who you are - we are all migrating to lower grade,” he said in an interview.
 “It’s just a fact of life.”

 Iamgold’s operations in Africa and South America have relatively low concentrations of gold.
-At the Rosebel mine in Suriname, for example, the reserve grade is one gram per ton.
+At the Rosebel mine in Suriname, for example, the reserve grade is one gram per tonne.

 That is not far off the average reserve grades of the senior producers, but unlike some of those companies’ mines, Rosebel and Iamgold’s Essakane mine in Burkina Faso do not produce silver, copper or other valuable minerals that are often recovered with gold.